Tiny Toy Stories

-Tiny Toy Stories is a home video compilation of five computer-animated short films made by Pixar.
+Tiny Toy Stories is a home video compilation of the first five computer-animated short films made by Pixar.
 It was released on October 29, 1996, by Walt Disney Home Video and Disney Videos internationally.
 The international releases, including the UK and Japan, would feature segments featuring the Toy Story characters originally produced by the newly Disney-owned ABC that same year, known as Toy Story Treats, although they were redubbed so that the characters talk about the upcoming shorts instead.
 Additionally, the international releases have Knick Knack and Tin Toy switched, to exemplify how "without Tin Toy, there would've been no Toy Story".

 Shorts

 All directed by John Lasseter except as noted: